Backed by Accel, GlowRoad helps Indian women build home businesses

 The consulting firm says about two million women have already made $9 billion in gross sales by reselling clothing and lifestyle products online, and that the number of “housewife resellers” is expected to increase to 21 million to 23 million by 2022.

 GlowRoad’s suppliers offer goods at wholesale prices and resellers decide what margin to charge on top of that.
 While sellers have an online storefront on GlowRoad, they usually market their products through WhatsApp and Facebook groups or in their residential communities.
-GlowRoad monetizes by charging its suppliers 500 rupees a month (about $7.70), while resellers pay to unlock premium features.
+GlowRoad monetizes by charging its suppliers 500 rupees a month (about $7.70).
+Opening a store is free, but resellers pay to unlock premium features.

 GlowRoad’s biggest category is fashion, with Indian ethnic wear moving the most products, says Verma.
 Cosmetics and jewelry are also popular.